 Note 1: This post is my personal opinion.
 My intention is to open a dialogue about the age old adage that “Silk is better than Polyester”.
 This is not to judge or criticize the sartorial choices made by anyone.
 I wanted to share my thoughts as I feel passionately about this topic.
 That’s all.

-I do understand the rational behind wanting to have Silk in our closets.
-Let me be the first one to bring up the positives of Silk before we jump into the actual comparison.
+I do understand the rational behind wanting silk in our closets.
+Let me be the first one to bring up the positives of silk before we jump into the actual comparison.

 Pros of Silk: